IntelLabs/vdms/docs/commands/AddVideo.md

-### AddVideo Command
+# AddVideo Command

 This call allows an application to add (and preprocess) a video in VDMS.
-**The minimum requirement for this call is the video blob or a path to a video file on disk or a mounted device**.
+**The minimum requirement for this call is the video blob, a path to a video file on disk, or a mounted device**.
 The video blob is an encoded binary array using any of the supported containers or encodings.
 While the application can choose